arokem/high-performance-python/_episodes/06-dask.md

 - "Can we calculate things in parallel?"
 objectives:
 - "Use Dask to parallelize Python computations"
-- "Use Dask arrays to analyze data that naturally comes in arrays"
 keypoints:
 - "If computations lend themselves to parallelization, they can be sped up substantially"
-- "Dask arrays can speed up things even more, for array data"
 - "Dask provides a whole universe of tools for parallelization"
 ---